 We offer recycling collection services of redundant products when a new one is delivered, as well as free in-store drop off for products across the Group.
 In 2021/22 we collected 103k tonnes of e-waste from customers.
 The waste is collected by local recycling partners, handled properly, and recycled or reused to help tech live on and on.

 Our aim is to make it easy and normal for all electronics to be recycled.
 For example, in the UK Currys promoted recycling through its ‘Cash for Trash’ month-long promotion.
 This resulted in an increase of 98 tonnes of small electricals being recycled and an uplift in our trade-in service as the promotion launched.
-By raising awareness, encouraging consumers to recycle electricals that are outdated or not in use, we help give tech a longer life.
+We have also marked International E-Waste Day to help raise awareness, encourage consumers to recycle electricals that are outdated or not in use, helping give tech a longer life.

 Plastics and packaging is up there as one of the big challenges we need to solve, and we’re prioritising a number of ways to help reduce, recycle and reuse it.
 We’ve committed to making all our own label and licensed brand packaging reusable or recyclable by 2023.